 1. Why does my photo have a strange yellowish tint?

 I remember wondering the same thing when I first started on manual mode.
 It’s your white balance.
 You can typically fix this in post-processing but it will make life easier if you can fix it in camera.
-You can read more about it here – Custom White Balance.
+You can read more about it here – Comparing Different White Balance Methods

 2. Why is the subject in my photo blurry?